 - 1. It is lawful for non-Muslims to enter the Masjid if there is a need for this; excluded from this is the Grand Mosque in Makka.
 As for Madinah, the Prophet rmet with some non-Muslim delegates. - 1.
 It is lawful for Muslims to visit the non-Muslims who are sick and to make dua (i.e. supplicate) for them that they become healthy.
 Anas t said a young boy from a Jewish background fell sick and the Prophet r visited him and said, 'Become a Muslim!' he looked at his father, and the father told his sick son: "Obey Abal-Qasim (i.e. Muhammad r)" so he said the Testimony of Faith and the Prophet r said: "All praise is due to Allah who saved him from the Fire."
+(Bukhari)

-(Bukhari) - 1.
-We can give our condolences to non-Muslims.
+- 1. We can give our condolences to non-Muslims.
 Abu Hurairah t said that the Prophet r said: "I sought permission to visit my mother's grave and it was granted to me."
 (Muslim). - 1.
 One can give charity to non-Muslims as long as they are not waging war against the Muslims.
+Mujahid narrated: "Abdullah bin Amr had a sheep slaughtered for his family, so when he came he said: 'Have you given some to our neighbor, the Jew?
+Have you given some to our neighbor, the Jew?
+I heard the Messenger of Allah saying: 'Jibril continued to advise me about (treating) the neighbors so (kindly and politely), that I thought he would order me (from Allah) to make them heirs."
+At-Tirmidhi.

-Abdullah Bin Amr slaughtered a sheep and gave some of its meat as a gift to his Jewish neighbor.
-He said, 'The Messenger of Allah rsaid: "Jibreel (Angel Gabriel) kept informing me of the rights one owes his neighbor, until I thought that he would be given a portion of inheritance."
-Allah, the Exalted, says: "Zakah expenditures are only for the poor and for the needy and for those employed to collect [zakah] and for bringing hearts together [for Islam] and for freeing captives [or slaves] and for those in debt and for the cause of Allah and for the [stranded] traveler - an obligation [imposed] by Allah.
+Allah, the Exalted, says: "Zakah expenditures are only for the poor and for the needy and for those employed to collect [zakah] and for bringing hearts together [for Islam] and for freeing captives [or slaves] and for those in debt and for the cause of Allah and for the [stranded] traveller - an obligation [imposed] by Allah.
 And Allah is Knowing and Wise."
+(Surrah 9, Ava 60)